On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Results and Discussions

-Furthermore, we can directly compare the ${\rm S}_{21}$ results of the straight and $90^{\circ}$-turn pathways using the results in Fig.~\ref{Reconfigurable_path2}.
-The results reveal that an almost $3.2{\rm dB}$ additional loss caused by a single turn can be observed along the $90^{\circ}$-turn pathway, which should result from the signal reflection at the turn.
+Furthermore, we can directly compare the ${\rm S}_{21}$ results of the straight and $90^{\circ}$-bend pathways using the results in Fig.~\ref{Reconfigurable_path2}.
+The results reveal that an almost $3.2\,{\rm dB}$ additional loss caused by a single turn can be observed in the $90^{\circ}$-bend pathway, which should result from the signal reflection at the turn.
 This not only forms a standing wave to increase signal fluctuations but also weakens the signal in the pathway.
-Additionally, the loss at the corners can be moderately reduced by adjusting the distribution of metal pins to change the corner shape, which will be discussed in the next subsection.
+Additionally, the loss at the corners can be moderately reduced by adjusting the distribution of metal pins to change the corner shape, which will be discussed in the next sub-section.

-\subsection{Corner optimization}
+\subsection{Corner Optimization}

-To study the losses associated with different corner configurations, we replace the T-junction in Fig.~\ref{Reconfigurable_path1}$(a)$ with corners of varying shapes in a $90^{\circ}$-turn pathway for measurement, as illustrated in Fig.~\ref{Corner_shape1}$(a)$.
-Corner 0 is used as a standard right angle turn reference, consisting of inner and outer metal walls both at $90^{\circ}$.
-Corner 1 is similar to Corner 0, but with the outer vertex pin removed and the shapes of the pathway in Corner 0 and Corner 1 being the same, see the ${\rm S}_{21}$ results in Fig.~\ref{Corner_shape1}$(b)$.
+To study the losses associated with different corner configurations, we replace the T-junction in Fig.~\ref{Reconfigurable_path1}$(a)$ with corners of varying shapes in a $90^{\circ}$-bend pathway for measurement, as illustrated in Fig.~\ref{Corner_shape1}$(a)$.
+Corner $ 0 $ is used as a standard right angle turn reference, consisting of inner and outer metal walls both at $90^{\circ}$.
+Corner $ 1 $ is similar to Corner $ 0 $, but with the outer vertex pin removed and the shapes of the pathway in Corner $ 0 $ and Corner $ 1 $ being the same, see the ${\rm S}_{21}$ results in Fig.~\ref{Corner_shape1}$(b)$.
 Here, we have defined the distance from the inner vertex pin ${\rm O}$ to the center point ${\rm A}$ of the outer wall ${\rm BC}$ as the corner width $w_t$.
-The corner width decreases as the outer wall ${\rm BC}$ gradually moves towards the inner wall from Corner 1 to 8.
+The corner width decreases as the outer wall ${\rm BC}$ gradually moves towards the inner wall from Corner $ 1 $ to $ 8 $.